 Accepted papers are copy-edited.
 Authors review edits in page proofs.
-AMJ's production team will contact you immediately after the Editor in Chief assigns your work to an issue.
+AMJ's copy editor- production manager will contact you about two months after the managing editor assigns your work to an issue.

-If your work is accepted, please keep the Managing Editor (mmalgrande@aom.org) informed of changes of address and long absences.
+If your work is accepted, please keep the managing editor (mmalgrande@pace.edu) and the copy editor (pdoliner@twcny.rr.com) informed of changes of address and long absences.